dagheyman/dhe.im/content/posts/abbreviations-business-continuity.md

 draft: false
 ---

 When things go wrong, how long does it take you to be back on track?
-Is there a plan in place?
-This is what _business continuity planning_, _disaster recovery_ and, in some sense, even _incident response_ are all about.
+Is there a plan in place This is what _business continuity planning_, _disaster recovery_ and, in some sense, even _incident response_ are all about.
 Let's learn a few abbreviations in this area.
-These are all part of the [Security+](https://dhe.im/posts/security-plus/) material (surprise!), but I think they represent interesting questions to ask as anyone responsible for the reliability or security of a production system.
+These are all part of the [Security+](/posts/security-plus/) material (surprise!), but I think they represent interesting questions to ask as anyone responsible for the reliability or security of a production system.

 | Abbreviation  | Description |
 | -------- | -------- |